mjenior/promptpal/README.md

 ### API Keys

-Before using the tool, a final helpful step is to also set up your API keys.
-Otherwise you'll need to provide to the app directly (described below).
+IMPORTANT: Before using the tool, another helpful step is to also set up your API keys.

 Set the environment variable(s):
 ```bash